sevenseasofbri/Orbital-README/README.md

 **As we progress and add more features we will follow  Liskov's Substitution Principle while implementing class single dependence.**

 ### Current Testing and Security Features
+**1. Unit/Integration/System/Acceptance testing**

-1. Like many programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
+- Like many programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
 We were able to fix those bugs through tracking via **console.log()** and performed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
 This was followed by **integration testing**  with other features like calendar and download PDF and a additional **15 rounds of manual acceptance tesing** before we recorded our video. **Typically system testing was performed everyday atleast 10 times in the last week owing to most of the features we implemented this week.**

-2. Our Calendar features also had unknown bugs to begin with like the **feature of reccurrence** that we had to disable.
+- Our Calendar features also had unknown bugs to begin with like the **feature of reccurrence** that we had to disable.
 We tested the ability of it to **set reminders and we were able to receive those notifications** on our mobile Phones.
 This was resolved again with **intergartion and system testing** as it depended on the itinereary stored.

-**Security feature**
+**2. Security feature**

-3. For our Login page, if the backend detects that the **user is not registered an incorrect input alert and redirects back to the Registration page**.
+- For our Login page, if the backend detects that the **user is not registered an incorrect input alert and redirects back to the Registration page**.
 This feature can be seen in the video.
 We also used **jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration**.